tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.md

 layout: post
 title:  "Useful Bioinformatics One-liners"
 date:   2022-12-20
-categories: [guide, english, bioinformatics]
+categories: ["Bioinformatics & Scientific Tools"]
 ---

-**Last updated on 2024-09-20**

 Some of these one-liners are from Stack Overflow, Stack Exchange, Biostar, etc. I can't thank them, the people on these platforms, enough.

 Note that some of the commands require _gawk_ to be installed.
 If you're using Ubuntu, use `sudo apt install gawk` to install it.

-All calculations, modifications, etc require singleline fasta so please convert your fasta into singleline format first.
+All calculations, modifications, etc. require singleline fasta so please convert your fasta into singleline format first.

-# Fastq
+---

+## FASTQ

 **Use _cat_ instead of _zcat_ if files are not compressed.**